fenix-framework/fenix-framework.github.io/BackEnds.md

 ## STM-based backends

-The first implementations of the Fénix Framework (up to version 2.0) have no notion of replaceable backend, and support only an STM-based transactional system (using [JVSTM][JVSTM]).
+The first implementations of the Fénix Framework (prior to version 2.0) have no notion of replaceable backend, and support only an STM-based transactional system (using [JVSTM][JVSTM]).
 The [main development branch][ff-master] supported only data storage on top of [MySQL][mysql] using [OJB][OJB] as data mapper.
 There was, however, parallel work that supported some NoSQL storage